pcp2003/EarthquakeMonitor/README.md

 # Earthquake Monitor

-Backend system for collecting, storing and exposing earthquake data from the USGS public API.
+Backend system for collecting, storing, and exposing earthquake data from the USGS public API.

 This project retrieves earthquake events from the USGS API, stores them in a PostgreSQL database, and exposes them through a REST API built with FastAPI.
-A background scheduler periodically synchronizes new events, simulating real-time updates.
+The system features both manual and automatic ingestion: a manual endpoint for quick testing and a background scheduler for continuous synchronization.
+The sync interval is configurable in the code.
+A 5-minute interval was tested based on USGS statistics, but this is not a production recommendation.

 > **For detailed information about architectural and design decisions, see [docs/DESIGN_DECISIONS.md](docs/DESIGN_DECISIONS.md)**

 ## Features

-* Automatic ingestion of earthquake data every 1 minuto (configurável via .env)
+* Automatic ingestion of earthquake data at a configurable interval (default is 1 minute for testing)
-* Manual data pull endpoint for testing (`POST /api/v1/earthquakes/pull`)
+* Manual data pull endpoint (`POST /api/v1/earthquakes/ManualSync`)
-* REST API with pagination and filtering (`GET /api/v1/earthquakes/list`)
+* REST API with pagination and advanced filtering (`GET /api/v1/earthquakes/list`)
-* Health check endpoint for monitoring (`GET /api/v1/health`)
+* Health check endpoint (`GET /api/v1/health`)
-* PostgreSQL persistence using SQLAlchemy (Async)
+* PostgreSQL persistence using SQLAlchemy (Async, with pooling)
+* Duplicate prevention via `ON CONFLICT DO NOTHING`
+* Optimized indexes: BTREE for time, GIN for text search
+* Alembic for schema versioning
 * Full Docker support
 * Unit and integration tests (Pytest)